D3lt4lph4/jpeg_deep/README.md

 The config file in the <config_dir_path> needs to be named "config.py" for the script to run correctly.

-For more details on classification training on ImageNet dataset, refer to this [section](#Classification-ImageNet), for more details for training on Pascal VOC dataset, refer to this [section](#Detection-(PascalVOC)) and for more details for training MS-COCO dataset, refer to this [section](#Detection-(MS-COCO))
+For more details on classification training on ImageNet dataset, refer to this [section](#Classification-ImageNet), for more details for training on Pascal VOC dataset, refer to this [section](#Detection-(Pascal-VOC)) and for more details for training MS-COCO dataset, refer to this [section](#Detection-(MS-COCO))

 ### Training using horovod

 The training script support the usage of horovod.
+Be aware that using horovod requires the modification of some of the parameters, I recommend reading these articles for more details on multi gpu training: [1](https://arxiv.org/abs/1404.5997), [2](https://www.research.ed.ac.uk/portal/files/75846467/width_of_minima_reached_by_stochastic_gradient_descent_is_influenced_by_learning_rate_to_batch_size_ratio.pdf) and [3](https://arxiv.org/abs/1706.02677).

-I highly recommend to train on multiple GPUs for the classification given the size of the dataset.
+I highly recommend to train on multiple GPUs for the classification on ImageNet given the size of the dataset.
 An exemple file for training with horovod using slurm is provided [jpeg_deep.sl](slurm/jpeg_deep.sl).

 ```bash
 cd slurm
 sbatch jpeg_deep.sl
 ```

-If you do not run on a multi-cluster computation facility that uses slurm, please refer to the original [horovod git](https://github.com/horovod/horovod)
+This script is given as example and will probably not work for your settings, you can refer to the original [horovod git](https://github.com/horovod/horovod) for more details on how to get it to work.

 ## Predict